SpeysideHEP/spey/docs/comb.rst

 `Path Finder algorithm <https://github.com/J-Yellen/PathFinder>`_ (For details, see :cite:`Araz:2022vtr`).

-The data necessary to complete this exercise has been provided under the ``data/path_finder`` folder of `spey's GitHub repository <https://github.com/SpeysideHEP/spey>`_.
+The data, necessary to complete this exercise, has been provided under the ``data/path_finder`` folder of `spey's GitHub repository <https://github.com/SpeysideHEP/spey>`_.
 Here, one will find ``example_data.json`` and ``overlap_matrix.csv`` files.
 Both files are generated using MadAnalysis 5 recast of ATLAS-SUSY-2018-31 :cite:`ATLAS:2019gdh, DVN/IHALED_2020, Araz:2020stn`